sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 We next calculate a "fingerprint" (a structure of prior calculations) for this mapping.

-The production of a fingerprint, and mapping of fingerprint to prior results, is performed entirely within Sigma – the warehouse is not involved until we ask it to return any prior calculations it has.
+The production of a fingerprint, and mapping of fingerprint to prior results, is performed entirely within Sigma – the warehouse is not involved until we ask it to return any prior calculations it has, for calculations that have already run.

 When a new calculation matches a prior one (using Sigma's matching algorithm), we ask the data warehouse if it still has results for the prior calculation (against the time-to-live expiration).